How to Reheat Ribs (5 Tried and Tested Methods)

 3. Reheating Ribs using a Sous Vide

-You will, however, need to get your hands on proper food-grade vacuum seal bags.
-This is important because if you submerge any old plastic bag in the hot water.
+However, you will need to get your hands on proper food-grade vacuum seal bags.
+This is important because you can submerge any old plastic bag in hot water.

-This method of reheating ribs ensures that the meat stays moist, without the meat coming into contact with extra liquid.
+This method of reheating ribs ensures that the meat stays moist without coming into contact with extra liquid.

 Here’s what you should do, step-by-step:

 1. Make sure that the ribs are in a vacuum-sealed food-grade bag.
-It must be water-tight so that the meat doesn’t come in contact with the hot water.
+The bag must be watertight so the meat doesn’t come in contact with the hot water.

 2. Heat the water to just below your prior cooking temperature.
-Therefore, if the ribs were exposed to 140℉ before, then check to see that the water temperature is at 130℉.
+If the ribs were exposed to 140℉ before, check the water temperature at 130℉.

 3. Place the bag in the water for anywhere between one to three hours.

-4. When it’s done, take it out of the water, cut away the bag, and serve it up.
+4. When it’s done, remove it from the water, cut away the bag, and serve it.

 4. Reheating Ribs in the Air Fryer